carpentries-incubator/Pipeline_Training_with_Nextflow/_episodes/06-Nextflow_Best_Practice.md

 ## nf-core
-You can think of [nf-core](https://nf-co.re/) as place to store Nextflow piplines and modules the same way that Conda and PyPi store python modules.
+You can think of [nf-core](https://nf-co.re/) as place to store Nextflow pipelines and modules the same way that Conda and PyPi store python modules.
 While it is out of the scope of this workshop to go into nf-core in detail, it is useful to know about nf-core.
 An end goal for many of your pipelines should be that they are easy to use, install and collaborate on.
 Nf-core is an excellent place for your pipelines and modules (individual processes) to end up as they enforce best practices